ohspc89/hbcd_motion_postproc/docs/source/outputs.rst

 Please refer to :ref:`command-line-args` in the usage documentation for see possible choices for each parameter.

-b] & c] are 72 hour left and right leg movement data.
+b] and c] are 72 hour left and right leg movement data.
 They are first calibrated using (found in */bids_dir/sub-<label>/ses-<label>/motion/*):

 * *sub-<label>_ses-<label>_task-LeftLegMovement_tracksys-imu_acq-calibration_motion.tsv*